TeaWithLucas/DNDBeyond-DM-Screen/README.md

 ## usage

 1. Install tampermonkey
-2. Create new script
+2. unstall new script from below link: https://github.com/mivalsten/ddb-dm-screen/raw/master/ddb-dm-screen.user.js
-3. Paste content of ddb-dm-screen.js to the window
-4. Save
-5. Open campaign page, wait patiently.
-To refresh data, refresh page
+3. It autoupdates, yay

 ## security

 Remember to never paste unknown userscripts from some shady github repos to your tampermonkey addon as this can severely compromise your PC.
+And especially never use autoupdate feature without reviewing contents of the changes added to the script.
+Generally, write your own userscripts if you can.